arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ## Overview

-The Arduino PLC IDE offers multiple possibilities to expand the connectivity of your industrial applications.
-The integration of the PLC IDE with the Arduino Cloud allows you to create advanced HMI for your professional solutions that can be controlled in real-time in multiple ways and devices.
+The *Arduino PLC IDE* offers multiple possibilities to expand the connectivity of your industrial applications.
+Integrating the PLC IDE with the *Arduino Cloud* allows you to create advanced HMI for your professional solutions that can be controlled in real time in multiple ways and on multiple devices.

-In this comprehensive tutorial, you will learn how to integrate and utilize the Arduino Cloud with the Arduino PLC IDE.
-The tutorial covers the process of connecting your compatible devices and creating a compact, Cloud-connected application using Opta™.
+This tutorial will guide you through integrating and using the *Arduino Cloud* with the *Arduino PLC IDE*.
+You will learn to connect your compatible devices and create a compact, Cloud-connected application using Opta™.

 ## Goals

-- Learn how the Arduino Cloud and the PLC IDE cooperate for seamless data exchange.
+- Understand how the Arduino Cloud and the PLC IDE work together for seamless data exchange.
-- Learn how to set the workspace environment on the PLC IDE for use with the Arduino Cloud.
+- Learn how to set up the workspace environment on the PLC IDE for use with the Arduino Cloud.
-- Program a device using an Opta™ as an example integrating the PLC IDE and Arduino Cloud.
+- Program a device using Opta™ as an example of integrating the PLC IDE and Arduino Cloud.

 ## Hardware and Software Requirements